Ocean City Maryland –

 If you love haunted sites, you’ll love Rackliffe.
 Legend states that John Rackliffe (son of Charles) inherited the house and was murdered by his slaves because he was particularly cruel to them.
 His wife died shortly after.
 Some say the slaves killed her too, but the larger tradition states she fell down the steps in the house and broke her neck.
 Her death left the four Rackliffe children orphaned.
 Later a widow who lived at Rackliffe during the War of 1812 begged the British army not to press her young son into service, but they took him anyway.
 She later hanged herself in the attic.

-It’s free to walk the grounds and sense the past.
+It’s free to walk the grounds and get a sense of the past.